Sotho concords: Concord types

 The subjectival concords concord with the subject of a verb.

-They are placed near the beginning of the verbal complex, before any possible infixes verbal auxiliaries and the objectival concord, but after any pre-initial morphemes.
+They are placed near the beginning of the verbal complex, before any possible infixes verbal auxiliaries and the objectival concord, but after any "pre-initial" morphemes.
 In a multi-verbal conjugation they appear before every deficient verb (with the exception of contractions) as well as the main verb.
 The subjectival concord is needed even if the subject is explicitly stated.

 In form they appear to simply be the weakened prefix (class 9 [N] weakening to e-).

 The forms given above are only for the positive indicative mood.
-In the indicative negative, the subjunctive, the potential, and the participial moods class 1(a) becomes a-.
-In the potential mood (using the infix -ka- in the positive) 1st. pers. sg. is N ([ŋ̩kʼɑ] nka- and [ŋ̩kʼekʼe] nke ke).
+In the negative indicative, the subjunctive, the potential and the participial moods class 1(a) becomes a-.
+In the potential mood (using the infix -ka- in the positive) the 1st. pers. sg. is N ([ŋ̩kʼɑ] nka- and [ŋ̩kʼekʼe] nke ke).
 In the past subjunctive an assimilated infix -a- affects all the concords, resulting in what is sometimes called the "auxiliary concord."

 The positive indicative concords are low (or alternatively, null) toned, and those for the noun classes are high toned.
 In the past subjunctive all the concords are low toned.